-The West Bend cookie jar is a classic, simple cookie jar, primarily in the casserole and bean pot shape.
-These jars are very inexpensive and make a great beginning collection for the newbie cookie jar collector.
+The West Bend cookie jar is a classic, mid-century modern style cookie jar, primarily found in a functional casserole shape.
+These stoneware jars are very inexpensive and make a great beginning collectible for the newbie cookie jar collector in town.

-Though West Bend didn't mass market many styles of their cookie jar line, there are a few jars that are readily available, especially if you choose to purchase your West Bend cookie jars at online auctions, such as eBay.
-Typical designs that you will find in the West Bend cookie jar line are:
+Though West Bend didn't mass market many styles of their cookie jar line, there are a few jars that are readily available in the current market, especially if you choose to hunt your West Bend cookie jars down at online retailers like Etsy and eBay.

 People collect cookie jars for a variety of reasons, including using them as they were intended.
-Cookie jars can be very utilitarian or decorative and they can be used to enhance decor in any room.
-West Bend cookie jars aren't just for cookies and they don't have to remain on your kitchen shelf anymore.
+Cookie jars can be very utilitarian or decorative, and they can be used to enhance decor in any room.
+Genuine West Bend cookie jars (as identified by their stamped maker's mark located on the bottom of the jars or underneath the jar lids) aren't just for cookies, and they don't have to collect dust on your kitchen shelves anymore.

-It may surprise some cookie jar collectors that there are many rare and highly collectible cookie jars.
+It may surprise some cookie jar collectors to know that there're many rare and highly collectible cookie jars out there.
 If a porcelain or ceramic cookie jar is in excellent condition, with few or no paint chips, and made by a well known company (such as McCoy), the jar can command prices in excess of $600!
-That is incredible, especially if you only paid $20 for the jar to begin with.
-The return on an investment in this collectible arena is far more than in many other collectible hobbies.
+Not only is that incredible, especially if you only paid $20 for the jar to begin with, but the return on an investment in this collectible arena is far greater than it is in other collectible categories.

-Spotting the trend in cookie jar collecting is just as important, especially if you are collecting them as a future investment.
+Spotting the current trends in cookie jar collecting is just as important, especially if you're collecting them as a future investment.
 One of the best ways to begin collecting cookie jars is to collect the well-known manufacturers first.
-It is also fun to collect unusual cookie jars from lesser-known manufacturers, but be sure to collect those because you really like them, not necessarily as a future investment.
-Popular manufacturers that are beloved because of their beautiful designs include:
+It's also fun to collect unusual cookie jars from lesser-known manufacturers too, but be sure to collect those because you really like them, not necessarily as a future investment.
+Popular manufacturers that are beloved because of their beautiful designs, and can be resold easier than more niche manufacturers, include:

-Your local library is also a great place to get information on collecting cookie jars.
-They should have books that are specific to collecting particular jars, as well as recent price guides to help you recognize the value of the items you are collecting.
+If you're new to collecting cookie jars and want to know more about the collectibles themselves, then there're plenty of resources you can turn to.
+For instance, your local library is a great place to get started on finding out more information on collecting cookie jars.
+They should have books that're specific to collecting particular jars, as well as recent price guides to help you recognize the value of the items you're collecting.
 These books can also help you identify collectibles by learning where signatures and maker's marks should be on the cookie jars.

-Many collectors like to keep their own collection of reference books on the subject.
-Books and magazines that are typically in many cookie collectors' library include:
+Many collectors like to keep their own collection of reference books on the subject to consult when they're looking at a potential acquisition.
+Books and magazines that're typically found in many cookie collectors' libraries include: